Here comes Chicago PMI ...

-The latest reading on manufacturing and services activity in the Midwest region will be out at 9:45 a.m.
-ET.
+At 9:45 a.m.
+ET, we’ll get the latest reading on manufacturing activity in the Midwest.

-Economists estimate that the Chicago purchasing manager’s index was 49.4 in October, up from 48.7 in the prior period.
+The Chicago purchasing manager’s index is estimated among economists at 53.0 for September, down from 54.4 in August.

-The business barometer is a survey of manufacturers and servicers in the area, with a split of about 60/40 respectively.
+Earlier this year, manufacturing slumped into contraction (indicated by an index reading below 50).

 Business Insider Emails & Alerts